Pyprohly/reddit-api-doc-notes/docs/api-reference/modmail.rst

    "USER_REQUIRED","403","There is no user context."," ``{""explanation"": ""Please log in to do that."", ""message"": ""Forbidden"", ""reason"": ""USER_REQUIRED""}`` "
-   "(n/a)","400","The `conversationIds` parameter was not specified"," ``{""fields"": [null], ""explanation"": null, ""message"": ""Bad Request"", ""reason"": ""Must pass an id or list of ids.""}``
+   "Must pass an id or list of ids.","400","The `conversationIds` parameter was not specified"," ``{""fields"": [null], ""explanation"": null, ""message"": ""Bad Request"", ""reason"": ""Must pass an id or list of ids.""}``
    "
    "INVALID_CONVERSATION_ID","403","You do not have permission to mark as read one of the conversations